Why Bad Experiences Shouldn’t Stop You From Travelling

 The visit to the hospital went pretty well, as expected no bones were broken and the whole procedure took about 40 minutes.
 The surgeons were great and took a really good care of me.
 Soon enough we were out of there.

 It was hard to walk with the huge bandage and the pain in the foot, but by the evening I was already able to make a few steps.

 The next day we rented a car.

 After a few more routine visits for new bandages during the next days, we soon started exploring the beautiful Algarve.

-Turned out that without the rental we would have missed a lot of the sights and at the end, it was a good thing we rented the car for a whole of ten days (initially we thought of maybe renting for a day or two).
+Turned out that without the rental we would have missed a lot of the sights and at the end, it was a good thing we rented the car.

-In the end, despite the bad injury and the unfortunate start of our vacation, we spent great the two weeks in Algarve, visited a lot of incredible places and had fun (almost) the whole time.
+In the end, despite the bad injury and the unfortunate start of our vacation, we spent two unforgettable weeks in Algarve, visited a lot of incredible places and had tonnes of fun.